-The participation for the initial Nanobiology and Clinical Technology programmes is exercised by the Student Council and the Faculty Council of TU Delft.
-As a result of the transfer of the employees of the Erasmus School of Health Policy & Management (ESHPM) from the Erasmus MC to the EUR, the participation of the staff and students of the ESHPM takes place via an Institution Council for which four employees and four students of the ESHPM are elected.
+The Student Council of Erasmus MC constitutes the participation of the students of the Faculty of Medicine and Health Sciences enrolled at EUR, with the exception of the programs of ESHPM.As a result of the transfer of the employees of the Erasmus School of Health Policy & Management (ESHPM) from the Erasmus MC to the EUR, the participation of the staff and students of the ESHPM takes place via an Institution Council for which four employees and four students of the ESHPM are elected.
 The Institution Council consults the vice-dean of ESHPM.